-Here are two examples of what this looks like:
+Here are two examples of what SSDI lawyer fees could like:

-Another important aspect is that the lawyer fees are paid directly out of your backpay award.
-In order to get paid, SSDI lawyers must enter into written fee agreements with their clients and submit those agreements to the SSA for approval.
+Another important aspect is that SSDI lawyers fees are paid directly out of your backpay award.
+In order to get paid, Social Security disability lawyers must enter into written fee agreements with their clients and submit those agreements to the Social Security Administration (SSA) for approval.
 The fee agreement must be signed by the lawyer and the client, and must lay out the terms of the lawyer’s contingency fee.

 If the SSA approves the fee arrangement, the SSA will pay your lawyer directly out of the backpay award.
 This means no out of pocket charge to you, and your lawyer is not paid until your application succeeds.

-Separate from the lawyer’s fees, though, there could be some incidental costs associated with your case.
+Separate from the SSDI lawyer’s fees, though, there could be some incidental costs associated with your case.

 For instance, your lawyer may need to request certain types of records that support your claim, such as medical records from a hospital or doctor’s office.
 Some institutions may provide these records for free, but others will not, and your lawyer may have to pay postage and copying expenses in order to get these documents.

 So while an SSDI lawyer cannot charge an upfront fee for their legal services, they may ask you to pay a small amount upfront in order to cover these costs.
 These costs generally total no more than $100-200 over the course of a case, though.

 Also, many SSDI lawyers do not ask clients to pay for these expenses in advance, and will instead ask you to reimburse them at the end of the case.
 In addition to setting out your SSDI attorney's fees, your fee agreement will address who is responsible for paying legal costs.